 Why You'll Love It

-The better question is what’s NOT to love about this easy vegan queso!
-Aside from the obvious perk that it's dairy-free AND oil-free, this cashew queso is also ridiculously easy to make.
+Aside from the obvious perk that this cashew queso is dairy-free and oil-free, it's also ridiculously easy to make.

-No need to prep or cook any vegetables like potatoes and carrots, which are often used in vegan cheese sauces.
+No need to cook any vegetables like potatoes and carrots, which are often used in vegan cheese sauce recipes.
+So not only does this make prep easier, I find that those ingredients often make vegan cheese taste a little too sweet and vegetable-y anyway.

 Jump to: